Archives

-Additional components touched on education and awareness, particularly among Yaghnobi youth, and strengthening park governance through management recommendations, capacity building.
+Additional components of the CEPF project touched on education and awareness, particularly among Yaghnobi youth, and strengthening the national park governance through management recommendations, capacity building.
 Together, these efforts offered a holistic approach integrating ecological and cultural continuity along with community development in one of Central Asia’s most remarkable mountain valleys.

 Central Asian countries sit at the heart of this flyway.
 Their wetlands, steppe lakes, river deltas, and grasslands function as irreplaceable mid-route refuges where birds rest, refuel, and recover during long migrations.
 Because these sites determine whether many species successfully complete their journeys, the region plays an outsized role in the stability of the entire flyway.